AlanFreed/VolterraIntegralEquations.jl/README.md

+To view this file, use a markdown viewer that renders LaTeX commands, e.g., Apostrophe.

 # VolterraIntegralEquations

 This module provides a solver for Volterra integral equations of the second kind [13].
 Specifically, this solver solves an integro-differential equation of the form